MichealRollins-Green/Driver-ASE/README.md

 If the module is installed, then nothing will happen but if it is not, it will display an error saying that it could not be found.

-FindBin
+FindBin - perl -e 'use FindBin;'

-File::Copy
+File::Copy - perl -e 'File::Copy;'

-FileHandle
+FileHandle - perl -e 'use FileHandle;'

-MCE
+MCE - perl -e 'MCE;'

-Cwd
+Cwd - perl -e 'Cwd;'

-Math::CDF
+Math::CDF - perl -e 'use Math::CDF;'

-Getopt::Long
+Getopt::Long - perl -e 'use Getopt::Long;'

-autodie
+autodie - perl -e 'use autodie;'

 ####You will need to install the latest version of aria2 since this pipeline uses it to download RNA-Seq, Genotyping array and WGS data.